I, Ashu M. G. Solo, filed the following:

 When someone remains silent about tyranny, injustice, or inequity, that person is leaving it for others to fight for liberty, justice, and equity.

-If you don't fight for liberty, justice, and equity, then who will for fight for liberty, justice, and equity.?
+If you don't fight for liberty, justice, and equity, then who will fight for liberty, justice, and equity?
 If you don't fight now for liberty, justice, and equity, then when will you fight for liberty, justice, and equity?

 The people with the guts to fight for liberty, justice, and equity in or out of the military shouldn't be penalized for doing what others don't dare in or out of the military.